jaedle/golang-tplink-hs100/README.md

 ## Project structure

-Trying to be as close as possible to [golang standard project layout](https://github.com/golang-standards/project-layout)
+This project tries to stick as close as possible to the [golang standard project layout](https://github.com/golang-standards/project-layout)

 The public parts for this library are located in `/pkg`.

+All files in `/cmd` are for demo purposes only.

 ## License